What`s new in nasopharyngeal cancer research and treatment?

 Drugs that target specific parts of cancer cells may prove to be useful against NPC and have fewer side effects than standard chemotherapy drugs.

-The drug cetuximab (Erbitux), which targets the EGFR protein, is already being used in some cases of NPC that recur or keep growing after treatment with chemotherapy.
+The drug cetuximab (Erbitux), which targets the epidermal growth factor receptor (EGFR). protein found on the surface of cells, is already being used in some cases of NPC that recur or keep growing after treatment with chemotherapy.
 Other drugs that target EGFR are also being studied for use against NPC, including nimotuzumab and icotinib.